Viorel Iordachescu: Career

 During his chess career, Iordachescu represented the Republic of Moldova in numerous tournaments, Olympics, European and World Championships.
 After the successes achieved in Dresden 1996, Șeki 1998 and Călimănești 1999, he was awarded the title of Chess Grandmaster.

 In 2000 he participated in the Minsk Zonal tournament with other strong players from Moldova, Belarus, and Azerbaijan, ranking second and qualifying for the World Championship.
 It was there that he met young Azerbaijani player Vugar Gashimov.
 This meeting laid the foundations for a fruitful and lasting collaboration between the two chess players.
 Iordachescu trained Gashimov from 2008-2012.
 During this period, Gashimov won several elite tournaments, ranking in the top 10 of the world.
-However, in 2014, Gashimov passed away after suffering from brain cancer.
+However, in 2014, Gashimov died after suffering from brain cancer.
 The annual Gashimov Memorial tournament in his honor was subsequently organized, with Iordachescu invited as a guest of honor and commentator.

 At the knockout World Championship in New Delhi 2000, Iordachescu defeated Italian Michele Godena, but lost in tiebreaks in the second round to Sergei Movsesian.

 In 2005, he won the Vlissingen tournament.

 In 2006, he won the Reggio Emilia tournament.

 In 2009, he ranked 2nd at the Moscow Open.
 In the same year, he won the Bavarian Championship.

 In 2010, he shared 1st place at the Dubai Open.

 In 2012, he won the Nakhchivan Open.

 Iordachescu is a multiple-time Champion of the Republic of Moldova and an active member of their Olympic team.
 The best result of their men's team was recorded at the Chess Olympiad in Turin in 2006.